Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Discussion and Conclusion

+We show that several functions of image probability computed from a recent generative model share substantial information with the sensitivity of state-of-the-art perceptual metrics (mean ICC of 0.73, Sec.~\ref{sec:MI}).
+Alongside this, a Random Forest regressor that predicts sensitivity from polynomial combinations of these probabilistic factors obtains an average Pearson correlation of 0.85 with the sensitivity of the metrics (Sec.~\ref{sec:ML_regres}).
+According to the shared information, the factors can be ranked as: $\{\log(p(\tilde{\x})), \sigma(\x), \log(p(\x)), \mu(\x), ||J(\x)||\}$, in agreement with the relevance given by the regression tree that uses the same features.
+These results are in contrast with intuitions about the importance of the distribution gradient~\cite{bengio2013}: we found that the gradient of the probability has low shared mutual information and low feature influence in the human sensitivity.

+Using only $\log(p(\tilde{\x}))$ obtains an average ICC of 0.62, and a simple quadratic model including only this factor achieves an average of 0.73 Pearson correlation with perceptual metrics.
+It is important to note that, this factor includes two sources informations.
+On the one hand information about the distribution of the original image $p(\x)$, since in our experiments we test the differential behaviour, i.e. using a small amount of Gaussian noise, where $\tilde{\x} \approx \x$, and therefore $p(\tilde{\x}) \approx p(\x)$.
+On the other hand the difference between $p(\x)$ and $p(\tilde{\x})$ is due to the specific direction (noise realization) the original image $\x$ is moved to obtain the distorted image $\tilde{\x}$.
+Looking at Figure \ref{fig:MI_all}, the influence of the first effect (original image probability) is around $85\%$, and the second effect (specific direction of the distortion) is around $15\%$.

-After an ablation study using the factors with the highest ICC values, we propose a simple functional form (Eq.~\ref{eq:1_factor}) using only the probability of the noisy image $log(p(\tilde{\x}))$ that obtains 0.73.
-Adding the second most relevant factor, the standard deviation of the original image $\sigma(\x)$, increases the correlation up to 0.79 (Eq.~\ref{eq:2_factors}).
+After an exhaustive ablation study keeping the factors with the highest ICC values, we propose simple functional forms of the sensitivity-probability relation using just 1 or 2 factors: Eqs.~\ref{eq:1_factor} (based on $\log(p(\tilde{\x}))$), and Eq.~\ref{eq:2_factors} (based on $\log(p(\tilde{\x}))$ and $\sigma(\x)$)).
+These models obtain Pearson correlations with the metric sensitivities of $\rho = 0.74 \pm 0.02$; 2F: $\rho = 0.77 \pm 0.02$.